vnscriptkid/Event-React-App/README.md

   > Case 1: <Route path="" component={X} />
   > Case 2: Not inside Route, need withRouter
 - Internal Routing: Redirect and Route inside Switch
+- Change pages from client, window does not scroll to top